leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 ```

 While this approach is convenient because it always returns an answer, it runs the risk of throwing away data when the lists unintentionally have different lengths.
-F# takes a different approach: its version of `List.zip` throws an exception when the lengths don't match:
+F# takes a different approach: its version of `List.zip` throws an exception when the lengths don't match, as can be seen in this `fsi` session:
 ```fsharp
 > List.zip [3428.8; 3201.0; 3158.5; 3075.0; 3064.0] [170.86; 170.77; 170.35];;
 ```